code-not-found/code-not-found.github.io/_posts/cxf/2016-10-16-cxf-soap-web-service-consumer-provider-wsdl-example.md

 ~~~

 Maven is used to build and run the example.
 The Hello World service endpoint will be hosted on an embedded Apache Tomcat server that ships directly with [Spring Boot](https://projects.spring.io/spring-boot/).
 To facilitate the management of the different Spring dependencies, [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters) are used which are a set of convenient dependency descriptors that you can include in your application.

+To avoid having to manage the version compatibility of the different Spring dependencies, we will inherit the defaults from the `spring-boot-starter-parent` parent POM.

+There is actually a [Spring Boot starter specifically for CXF](http://cxf.apache.org/docs/springboot.html) that takes care of importing the needed Spring Boot dependencies.
+In addition it automatically registers `CXFServlet` with a '/services/*' URL pattern for serving CXF JAX-WS endpoints and it offers some properties for configuration of the `CXFServlet`.
+In order to use the starter we declare a dependency to `cxf-spring-boot-starter-jaxws` in our Maven POM file.

+For Unit testing our Spring Boot application we also include the `spring-boot-starter-test` dependency.

+To take advantage of Spring Boot's capability to create a single, runnable "über-jar", we also include the `spring-boot-maven-plugin` Maven plugin.
+This also allows quickly starting the web service via a Maven command.